forgemedia-llc/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.3.6 - 11.21.2024 =
+* Fixed an issue where Delay JS wasn't running correctly in some cases.

 = 2.3.5 - 11.21.2024 =
 * Added new local Google Font option to Limit Subsets that are downloaded and included in the stylesheet.